vitar/clrf/src/en/theory/90-practices-toolbox.md

 - D3: partial competence – support and trust are useful.
 - D4: maturity and experience – delegation and freedom are possible.

-In a couple this model helps understand when a partner needs support and when space.
+In a couple, this model helps you understand when a partner needs support and when they need space.

 ## 8. Working Agreements

 Working Agreements are shared rules the couple agrees on for daily interaction.
-They fix what we consider important.
+They codify what we consider important.

 Examples:

-- We do not discuss important decisions while in conflict.
+- We do not make important decisions during conflict.
 - We do weekly planning on Sunday evening.
 - We use a respectful tone even in arguments.